 - June 30 @ 7 pm – Awards ceremony.
 Enjoy highlights from the weekend, share your stories in small groups with atlasers from all states, and find out who won the individual and state champion awards. (pre-registration required)

 How to Participate

-Go atlasing between 6:00 pm Friday, June 25 and 11:59 pm Sunday, June 27 and submit your checklist through the MD-DC Atlas portal in eBird.
+Go atlasing between 6:00 pm Friday, June 25 and 11:59 pm Sunday, June 27 and submit your checklist through the NY Atlas portal in eBird.

-If you are new to atlasing, check out our 3 Atlas Essentials and don’t forget to also attend the special training offered on June 24th!
+If you are new to atlasing, check out our 3 Atlas Essentials and watch our video tutorials to get started using eBird mobile for atlasing.
+Don’t forget to also attend the special training offered on June 24th!

 Challenges and Prizes

-The Big Atlas Weekend will have prize opportunities for atlasers of all skill levels, ranging from first-timers to veterans.
+The Big Atlas Weekend will have prize opportunities for birders of all skill levels, ranging from first-time Atlasers to experienced birders conducting grassland and nocturnal surveys.
 One prize winner will be selected in each of the following categories to win a Cornell Lab of Ornithology Bird Academy course of their choosing.